Jonux/jonux.github.io/_posts/2017-11-19-empowering-python-shell.md

 # Modified the file after opening the shell?
 No worries, just reload it:
 >>> %loadpy tests/test.py

-# The python module has recursive depedencies?
-Reload it recursively with all depedencies:
+# The python module has recursive dependencies?
+Reload it recursively with all dependencies:
 >>> from IPython.lib.deepreload import reload as dreload
 >>> import itertools  # example module
 >>> dreload(itertools)